SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The data points properties are pre-filled as follows:

-* If these properties have been customized previously, these values are used, see [Customizing data point properties](#customize-data-points).
+* If these properties have been customized previously, these values are used, see [*Customizing data point properties*](#customize-data-points).

 * If the data points have a matching definition in the Data Point Library, the values from the Data Point Library are used.